zeroturnaround/zt-zip/README.md

   3. packing/unpacking in place - ZIP becomes directory and vice versa
 2. iterate through ZIP entries
 3. add or replace entries from files or byte arrays
+4. transform ZIP entries
-4. compare two archives - compare all entries ignoring time stamps
+5. compare two archives - compare all entries ignoring time stamps

 and these non-functional requirements: